-Candidates with experience working with challenging populations (i.e. youth/adults with mental health conditions, youth/adult offenders, trouble youth) are highly desirable.
+Candidates who possess experience with and knowledge of evidence-based programming practices/concepts as well as experience working with challenging populations (i.e. youth/adults with mental health conditions, youth/adult offenders, trouble youth) are highly desirable.

 To be considered for this position, applicants must be willing to work all shifts, including days, evenings, nights, weekends, and holidays.
 Juvenile Correctional Counselors are Peace Officers as defined by Penal Code Section 830.5, and must successfully complete the Board of State and Community Corrections Juvenile Correctional Counselor Core Course within one year of appointment.
 Incumbents must also successfully complete Penal Code 832 training within one year of appointment.

 Extra-help employees relieve or augment permanent staff.
 Intermittent, extra-help employees are not in the classified civil service and do not have property rights to permanently allocated positions.
 In addition, they do not receive most regular employee benefits such as: long-term disability insurance coverage; accrual of vacation; participation in the County retirement program; or eligibility to take promotional examinations.
 Intermittent, extra-help employees are limited in their employment to a maximum of 1,380 hours within any twelve month consecutive period.
 Extra-help employees who meet the eligibility requirements (generally worked 11 consecutive pay periods with a minimum of 440 hours and are scheduled at least 40 hours per pay period) may qualify for a County contribution toward medical coverage.